All Episodes

 But aside from that, there are controls on immigration.

-There are uh we we have we have uh I don't know if we would call them quotas or not, but we have we have a limit every year.
+We have, I don't know if we call them quotas or not, but we have a limit every year.

-And what the what the backlog is due primarily to all the people that want to come in.
+And the backlog is due primarily to all the people that want to come in.

 And we can't just let everybody in the country that wants to come.

-And then when you start playing games and get married to a real citizen, say, doesn't work that way.
+And then we start playing games and get married to a real citizen say, doesn't work that way.

-Rush, did you just call those young ladies hoes on the nationally syndicated program?
+Rush, did you just call those young ladies holes on the nationally syndicated program?

 Do you know something about them that perhaps we don't know?